 IIJG – Fact Sheet

-- Was opened at the National Library of Israel in Jerusalem in January 2006.
+- It opened its doors at the National Library of Israel in January 2006.

 - Its distinguished Honorary Advisory Board reflects the support it enjoys throughout the Jewish world, far beyond the Jewish genealogical community.

 - To advance the status of Jewish Genealogy within the field of Jewish Studies, principally through teaching and research;

 - To contribute to the Jewish Peoplehood, in the belief that a people’s future is only assured if it is firmly anchored in its roots.